We can be contacted on 01986 894236

 Bungay Town Council serves a small and thriving rural market town right on the border between Norfolk and Suffolk.
-Renowned for its beauty, Bungay is part of Waveney District Council's area, and is often known as "the jewel in Waveney's crown."
+Renowned for its beauty, Bungay is part of what is now East Suffolk Council's area, and is often known as "the jewel in Waveney's crown."

 The town is surrounded on three sides by the River Waveney, giving rise to its original name, Bon Isle (or Bon Eye) -the good island - which gradually changed to the present spelling.

 Bungay is situated midway between Norwich (15 miles) and Southwold (14 miles).
 It has excellent public transport services with bus connections to London, Norwich, Beccles, Halesworth, Diss and Gt Yarmouth.

 The town has a number of beautiful churches; two Primary Schools (one Roman Catholic) and the Bungay Science College/High School, catering for over 1,000 students from a large geographical area.
-Bungay also has a range of financial institutions and a wide variety of shops.
+Bungay also has a wide variety of independent shops.
 To cater for other interests there is a fine swimming pool; an award winning theatre and a vast number of groups and societies.

 Many visitors come to see the 13th century castle and numerous precious old buildings in the old town which is almost entirely Grade 2 Listed and almost all of the town has been designated a conservation area.